jmbessa/FSE2024/README.md

 ### 1) Feature Model (folder [Feature Model](systems/Feature%20Model))

-There are four feature models available in the .xml format.
+There are eight feature models available in the .xml format, one file for each system used in the study.
-They are BerkeleyDB, Hipacc_red, VariabilityModel, and VariabilityModelSampling.

 The XML Schema represents the metamodel of the feature modeling notation in a tree format structure.
 An XML-based representation contains (1) binary options (represented as *\<binaryOptions\>*) and (2) numeric options (represented as *\<numericOptions\>*).